-Pulse Labs are in-country innovation centers that will tap into local knowledge and innovation, establish key partnerships, pilot real-time monitoring approaches at the country level, and support the adoption of proven approaches globally.
+Pulse Labs bring together government experts, UN agencies, academia and the private sector to pioneer new methods and frameworks for for using Big Data to support development goals.
+Pulse Labs tap into local knowledge and innovation, establish key partnerships, test and pilot real-time monitoring approaches at the country level, and support the adoption of proven approaches.